cella/cellaio/_pages/about.md

 I care deeply about building an inclusive tech community and have volunteered with organizations like [Philly Tech Sistas](https://www.phillytechsistas.org/) and [Coded by Kids](https://www.codedbykids.com/).
 Additionally, I am a mentor at [CareerFoundry](https://careerfoundry.com/en/home), where I help students grow the skills they need to become future web developers and designers.

-In a past life, I played in a few punk bands, and currently am working on a zine of my [photography](https://www.instagram.com/cellamonet/).
+In a past life, I played in a few punk bands, acted in a [short film](https://www.imdb.com/name/nm10119018/), and currently am working on a zine of my [photography](https://www.instagram.com/cellamonet/).

 I live, work, and play in sunny Philadelphia with my pup, Kuma.